OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Scroll down, highlight the Structured Configuration Variables section]

-When we configured this project, we skipped over the Structured Configuration Variables options.
+When we configured this project, we skipped over the .NET Configuration Variable Substitution options.
+These would allow us to pass through different values during deployments.

+However, our configuration variables are stored in a JSON file, rather than a .NET config file.
+If we select CONFIGURE FEATURES, we'll see a selection of more advanced features that we can toggle on or off.

+[CLICK CONFIGURE FEATURES]

+Let's deselect the .NET Configuration Variables option, and instead select the Structured Configuration Variables options.

+[Deselect .NET Configuration Variables, select Structured Configuration Variables]

-Let's update the Project to reference the file that contains our configuration variables.
-Octopus can update values in JSON, YAML, XML and Java Properties files.
+This feature supports substitution in any JSON, YAML, XML or Java Properties files.
+Ours are in a JSON file.

-Octopus expects the relative path to the configuration file from the route of the Package.
-Since our configuration file is in the route of our package, we only need the file name.

 [Type appsettings.json, and save.]